UNIRSM Simulation of production systems

 Laboratory teaching.
 Manual of good practices.
 What to do, how to do it.
 Tommaso Montefusco.
 Publisher: Edizioni Dal Sud

-Teaching methods and tools
+Teaching methods

 The course has a weight of 6 CFU, which corresponds to 48 hours of lessons.
 The teaching activities will be conducted by privileging frontal lessons in the computer lab alternating with exercises.
 During the frontal lessons the topics of the course are addressed from a theoretical-design point of view, in order to promote a deep understanding of the topics and to bring out any pre-knowledge on the topics in question by the trainees.